holgerl/hilvl/README.md

 Hilvl is a programming language that is versatile but with a very small syntax.
 All code in hilvl are single-argument invocations of actions that belong to services.

-Services can be directly exposed as webservices.
+Services can be directly exposed as web services.
 This means that (virtual and real) web services are the fundamental building blocks of a hilvl program.

 The name hilvl reflects how this is a higher level of abstraction than objects and functions.